Vox (company)

 Vox is a British musical equipment manufacturer founded in 1957 by Thomas Walter Jennings in Dartford, Kent, England.
-The company is most famous for making the Vox AC30 guitar amplifier, used by The Beatles, The Rolling Stones, The Kinks, The Yardbirds, Queen, Dire Straits, U2, and Radiohead; the Vox Continental electric organ, the Vox wah-wah pedal used by Jimi Hendrix, and a series of innovative electric guitars and bass guitars.
+The company is most famous for making the AC15 and AC30 guitar amplifiers, used by the Beatles, the Rolling Stones, the Kinks, the Yardbirds, Queen, Dire Straits, U2, and Radiohead; the Vox Continental electric organ; the Vox wah-wah pedal used by Jimi Hendrix; and a series of innovative electric guitars and bass guitars.
 Since 1992, Vox has been owned by the Japanese electronics firm Korg.

 History

 Beginnings

-The Jennings Organ Company was founded by Thomas Walter Jennings in Dartford, Kent after World War II.
+The Jennings Organ Company was founded by Thomas Walter Jennings in Dartford, Kent, after World War II.
 Jennings's first successful product was the Univox, an early self-powered electronic keyboard similar to the Clavioline.

 In 1956, Jennings was shown a prototype guitar amplifier made by Dick Denney, a big band guitarist and workmate from World War II.
 The company was renamed Jennings Musical Industries, or JMI.
 In 1958 the 15-watt Vox AC15 amplifier was launched; "vox" simply being the Latin word for "voice".
-It was popularised by The Shadows and other British rock 'n' roll musicians and became a commercial success.
+It was popularised by the Shadows and other British rock and roll musicians and became a commercial success.

 Vox released the 12-watt AC10 in late 1959 as a student model, originally as a 1x10-inch combo and later as a 2x10-inch combo.
 Features simplified from the AC15 included a tremolo effect (mislabeled as "vibrato"), a single, shared Tone control, and smaller output transformer.
 The AC10 was discontinued in 1965.